mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/refund-less-than.md

 ##Please wait to receive your refund

-Refunds take at least 3 months to process, please wait to receive your refund.
+Refunds take up to 3 months to process.
+Please wait to receive your refund.